Keith G. Tokuhara, M.D.

 His research includes macular hole surgical repair, toric intraocular lenses for cataract surgery, and peri-operative pterygium management.
 In 2008, he presented the initial data and successful results of the first 50 Loma Linda patients treated with the astigmatism correcting toric lens implant at the Association for Research in Vision in Florida.
 He is a member of the American Society of Retina Specialists (ASRS), the American Cataract and Refractive Surgery (ASCRS), and the American Academy of Ophthalmology.

 Dr. Tokuhara has been highly involved in training other cataract surgeons in Southern California.
 In 2010, he was appointed as clinical instructor at Loma Linda University School of Medicine.
 In 2012, he co-founded the Arrowhead Regional Medical Center Ophthalmology Residency Program, providing one-on-one training to young cataract surgeons.
-Currently, Dr. Tokuhara is an Ophthalmology board examiner for Loma Linda University, routinely teaches Eisenhower Medical Center Residents during clinical elective rotations in his private office, and provides academic lectures for Eisenhower Residents at the Annenberg Center.
+Currently, Dr. Tokuhara is an Ophthalmology board examiner for Loma Linda University, routinely teaches Eisenhower Medical Center Residents during clinical elective rotations in his private office, and has provided academic lectures for Eisenhower Residents at the Annenberg Center.

+His book, “Cataract: A Guide for Perioperative Management” was published in 2018.
 His surgical techniques for managing complex cataract surgery in patients with floppy iris syndrome were presented at the American Society of Cataract and Refractive Surgery (ASCRS) annual meeting in 2019.
 Locally, he has been at the forefront of surgical innovation in Coachella Valley: The first surgeon in the valley to successfully perform KDB Goniotomy, a minimally invasive surgery to treat glaucoma (2018).
 The first in the valley to establish a Dry Eye Center of Excellence with a CMS approved laboratory for dry eye disease (2018).
 The first surgeon in the valley to successfully implant the trifocal PanOptix Lens implant (2019).
 The first ophthalmologist to perform simultaneous, bilateral clear lens exchange surgery with PanOptix (2019).
 The first surgeon in Coachella to implant the Vivity Lens (2020).

 For nearly a decade, Dr. Tokuhara provided exceptional ophthalmology care at Arrowhead Regional Medical Center, the second busiest trauma center in California, and the only burn center for San Bernardino and its surrounding counties.
 There, Dr. Tokuhara performed the surgical ophthalmic reconstruction and repair for victims of gun violence, knife trauma, and high-degree burns, using advanced biotechnology grafting techniques.
 During his tenure at Arrowhead, Dr. Tokuhara led the Retina Service at the Neonatal Intensive Care Unit, providing the highest level ophthalmology care to critically-ill premature infants on advanced life support.